danielhdz154/LargeScale-GPS-trajectories-analysis-/README.md

 The following notebooks demonstrate the workflow used for processing and evaluating the trajectory data for a study case in Melbourne, Australia using raw trajectory data from 2016:

-> 001 - Reading and filtering large-scale GPS trajectory data
+> 001 - Read and filter GPS data.ipynb <br>
-> 002 - Map Matching Process
+> 002 - Map matching process.ipynb <br>
-> 003 - Join map matched data
+> 003 - Join map matched data .ipynb <br>
-> 004 - Determine traffic normal conditions for peak times
+> 004 - Determine traffic normal conditions for peak times.ipynb <br>
-> 005 - Time series modelling - Detecting potential changes in road network
+> 005 - Time series modelling - Detecting potential changes in road network.ipynb <br>

 Required python scripts, packages and libraries: